theodoreli/geocode-service/README.md

 Geocode Service
 ==================

 Geocode Service is a Python server that will geocode an address that you pass in.
-That is, it will return the longitude and lattitude of a given address.
+That is:
+1. Via the REST interface, input the address after the `geocode` noun
+2. The server will return a JSON response with the geocode

 There are Geocode service sources encoded in `sources.ini` that this service will try in the order defined.
 The service will return the result of the first service that is succesful.
 Otherwise, the service returns an error.